tidymodels/rsample/README.md

 devtools::install_github("topepo/rsample")
 ```

-Note that resampled data sets created by `rsample` do not contain much overhead in memory.
+Note that resampled data sets created by `rsample` are directly accessible in a resampling object but do not contain much overhead in memory.
 Since the original data is not modified, R does not make an automatic copy.

 For example, creating 50 bootstraps of a data set does not create an object that is 50-fold larger in memory:

 ```r